 The minimal normal subgroups of $S$ are the groups $T_k$ for $1 \leq k \leq r$.
 For any $g \in G$, the group $gT_k g^{-1}$ is also a minimal normal subgroup of $S$, so coincides with some $T_j$.
 Hence conjugation by $G$ permutes the $T_k$.
-Any minimal normal subgroup $J$ of $G$ is also a normal subgroup of $S$, so must be the direct product of some of the $T_k$.
+Any minimal normal subgroup $J$ of $G$ is also a normal subgroup of $S$, so, by Proposition \ref{d-prod-simple}, it must be the direct product of some of the $T_k$.
 If it contains $T_k$ it must also contain $g T_k g^{-1}$ for all $g \in G$.
 Thus $J$ contains the direct product of all the conjugates of $T_k$.
 As this direct product is itself a normal subgroup of $G$, it coincides with $J$.
 Thus the minimal normal subgroups of $G$ correspond to the $G$-orbits on $\{T_1, \ldots, T_r\}$ as described. \end{proof}

-\begin{corollary} $G$ embeds in $\Aut(\soc(G))$. \end{corollary} \begin{proof} Again let $S = \soc(G)$.
+\begin{corollary} Let $G$ be as in Lemma \ref{irred-soc}.
+Then $G$ embeds in $\Aut(\soc(G))$. \end{corollary} \begin{proof} Again let $S = \soc(G)$.
 As $S \lhd G$, conjugation gives a homomorphism $G \to \Aut(S)$ whose kernel is the centraliser $C$ of $S$ in $G$.
 Thus it suffices to show that $C$ is trivial.
 Now $C$ is a characteristic subgroup of $G$.
 If $C \neq \{1\}$ then $C$ contains a minimal normal subgroup $D$ of $G$.
 But then $D \leq S$, so $D$ is contained in the centre of $S$.
 This is a contradiction since $S$ has trivial centre by Lemma \ref{irred-soc}. \end{proof}